cca/equella_scripts/collection-export/readme.md

 1. `pnpm install` or `npm install` dependencies
 2. create an .apprc file with an OAuth token and the root URL of the openEQUELLA instance
-3. optionally edit collection and filtering options into the .apprc
+3. (optional) edit collection and filtering options into the .apprc
+4. (optional) validate MODS XML, download [mods.xsd](https://www.loc.gov/standards/mods/v3/mods.xsd) and install `xmllint` (e.g. `brew install xmllint`)

+`xmlstarlet` is also useful, specifically its `xmlstarlet fo` format subcommand to pretty-print XML files.

 ## Usage